Justus-Becker-Rabbenstein/Justus-Becker-Rabbenstein/README.md

 **Myself**
 <p>
   Hi, I'm Justus Becker-Rabbenstein.
 On this GitHub page I'm presenting my coding projects.
-I'm currently learning about web development (HTML, CSS, JavaScript and React) at <a href="https://www.neuefische.de/">neuefische GmbH</a>.
+I'm currently learning about web development (HTML, CSS, JavaScript, React and Next.js) at <a href="https://www.neuefische.de/">neuefische GmbH</a>.
 Have a nice day and see you around.
   </p>

 **Contact**